emmajanedrews/base-template/_posts/2018-02-28-what-not-to-do-when-selling-your-home.md

 **1. Not improving the home.** Certain inexpensive changes can improve a seller’s chance of netting more money.
 When a seller fails to make these changes, they are doing themselves a disservice.
 Giving the interior of a home a fresh, neutral coat of paint is one of these changes.
 When a buyer walks in, they are going to notice these small details.

 <br>**2.
-Not decluttering the home.**When a buyer sees your listing online, they will be expecting their in-person visit to reflect what they saw in the photos.
+Not decluttering the home.&nbsp;**When a buyer sees your listing online, they will be expecting their in-person visit to reflect what they saw in the photos.
 Both for photos and for in-person showings, sellers should declutter their home so as to make it look spacious and clean.

 {% include pullquote.html %}